export function compositeZ(c: Components): number {

-A live ranked board of every viable setup across futures, equities, and crypto.
-Each candidate is regime-gated, gauntlet-tested, and scored with the same composite-z used inside the SageQuant research stack.
+A live ranked board of setups that pass the regime gate and the composite-z threshold across the US stock universe.
+Every candidate is gauntlet-tested and scored with the same composite-z function shipped in the SageQuant research stack.
 No signals.
 No alerts.
 Just the trades that pass.

 - 412candidates / day